 Adding to the experience is the Nursery with its extensive range of cool climate plants and specialists on hand to answer your questions.
 See something in the garden you like?
 You can probably find it in our Nursery.

-The Mayfield Café and Produce Store serves a seasonal paddock and garden to plate menu with 80% of the produce grown onsite.
+The Mayfield Café and Produce Store serves a seasonal paddock and garden to plate menu with produce grown onsite in our garden or on our farm, and the remainder is handpicked from local partners.
 If it’s on the menu, chances are it’s been picked that morning from our 1.5 hectare garden beds in the car park, Kitchen Garden and Walled Vegetable Garden, from our 2 hectare orchard or sourced from Mayfield Farm.

 The Cafe & Produce Store also sells a handpicked selection of local products from our own delicious jams and chutneys to homemade soaps, candles and other goodies.